Why You Are Not Losing Weight: The Real Factors Behind Weight Gain

 Insulin Resistance

-Insulin’s job is to help us transform food sugars into energy.
-But when we consume too many sugary foods and drinks, our body starts to lose its ability to respond to the insulin in our system.
-The pancreas tries to bring down blood sugar levels by pumping out more insulin, and as insulin resistance goes up a vicious cycle is created which over time can raise blood sugar and blood insulin to dangerous levels.
+Insulin's job is to help your body convert food sugars into energy.
+But when you consistently consume too many sugary foods and drinks, your body gradually loses its ability to respond to insulin effectively.
+The pancreas compensates by producing more and more insulin, which creates a vicious cycle that over time pushes blood sugar and insulin levels to dangerous levels.

-That extra sugar in the bloodstream that cannot be converted into energy is stored as abdominal fat and creates an addiction to sugar.
-This is called insulin resistance and it is widespread, affecting 1 in 3 Americans and in many cases leading to Type 2 Diabetes.
+That excess sugar in the bloodstream that cannot be converted into energy gets stored as abdominal fat.
+It also creates a dependency on sugar as a fuel source, which drives the cravings and energy crashes that make it so hard to change the pattern.
+This is insulin resistance and it affects roughly 1 in 3 Americans, in many cases without them knowing it.

 Hormones